custom-cards/upcoming-media-card/README.md

 **If you'd like to make your own component to feed the upcoming media card:**

-1. Component needs an attribute named "data" that contains the JSON.
+1. Component needs an attribute named "data" that contains a JSON string or OBJ.
 2. The first item in your JSON must contain these keys to set your defaults: `title_default`, `line1_default`, `line2_default`, `line3_default`, `line4_default`, and `icon`.
 The default text contents are set exactly like the card's text content config and use the same keywords.
 The default icon takes an mdi icon `mdi:arrow-down`.
 3. Each item must contain an 'airdate', if none exists the item is skipped.
 This and a poster image are the only required items.
 4. If an included item is null it needs to be an empty string in the JSON `''`.